ProjectPlayground/Wanderer/README.md

 This project started as a Single Screen App project completed for the "Udacity : User Interface [EU Scholarship]".

 It started as a fake hostel business card and as I started creating the business card, I felt the need to add a "Book now" functionality to make it more useful somehow.

-Thus, it is now a 2-Screen app with the following features :
+Thus, it is now a 2-Screen app and all of the features are described down below.

+Note : I am still working on it but any tips, suggestion or pull requests are welcome!

 #Screen 1
 ![screenshot1](https://cloud.githubusercontent.com/assets/24596876/22485139/bab7ba3a-e804-11e6-9f08-9a7148200827.png)